microsoft/TypeScript-React-Starter/README.md

 running webpack in the root folder will build the include files for index.html After building you can run the debugger usinf the "launch ./index.html" option

+# Cool Visual Studio Code tip:

+Run `npm run start` in the integrted terminal and keep it open.
+Any errors will show with a link.
+Ctrl+click the link will open the file and location the error report referes to.

 # TypeScript React Starter